 Employees should contact the HR office with questions or concerns.

 Reporting and Response when Employee is at Work

 If the employee is at work and experiencing severe symptoms, and requires urgent medical attention, the supervisor should call 911 and notify the dispatcher that the distressed employee may have COVID-19 symptoms, so that emergency medical service responders may use appropriate precautions.

 The HR official will deploy facility maintenance personnel to clean and disinfect the suspected employee’s work area and nearby common areas and bathrooms.
 HR will remotely contact the employee to inquire about current symptoms, verify that they have quarantined as a precaution, and direct the employee to call a health care provider and seek testing.
 The employee should first contact their primary health care practitioner to see if they are available and able to collect a sample for testing.
 If not, the employee should contact the New York State COVID-19 hotline at 1-888-364-3065 to be referred to a regional testing site that can collect and submit a sample for testing.
 The employee must notify HR of the test results as soon as they are received.
-Test results will be verified by the New York State Department of Health (DOH).
+Test results will be verified by the Orange County Department of Health (DOH).

 HR and/or the Orange County DOH will contact the employee to verify and complete contact tracing.
 If the test result is positive, the DOH may issue a mandatory quarantine and conduct additional tracing of the employee’s personal contacts (e.g. family).